 If you have more or less of a particular veggie, no worries!
 Use what you have on hand.

 Don’t have leek?
 Use white or yellow onion instead.

-Unsalted veggie broth was used.
+Unsalted veggie broth is used.
 If you use anything otherwise, like regular or ‘low sodium’ consider adjusting the salt added.

-Nutritional yeast was used in the cashew cream.
+Nutritional yeast is used in the cashew cream.
 It adds nutrition, thickens a little and adds somewhat of a slight cheesy flavour.
 Prefer to omit?
-That’s a-ok!
-And, if you opt for dairy (as mentioned below), omit.
+That’s okay!
+And, if you use dairy (as mentioned below), omit.

 Hope you love this creamy vegetable soup as much as we do!

 Make this veggie soup?
 That’s awesome!
-Love it if you left a comment and rating below.
-Many thanks!
+Love it if you leave a comment below.

 Celery Root Soup (with other root veggies!)